Vontei/notes/week05/05_lectures/js-oop-intro/README.md

 Object-oriented Programming (OOP) is a type of programming paradigm that uses abstractions to model real-world models, called Classes.
 In essence, OOP organizes code into numerous pieces of code that all work together.

 One the main benefits of OOP is modularity.
 You do *not* have to understand every single line of code in your code base.
+In other

-## Key Terms
+## Key terms

 - Constructor function
-- Methods